cristianabs/SDN-Automation-with-NSO/SDN Automation with NSO.md

 | software                   | Software management                                          |
 | ssh                        | Global SSH connection configuration                          |

 #### 4. How Backup and Restore (File system)

+All elements of the NSO, can be **Backed Up** and **Restored** with standard file system backup procedures.

+In a "system install" of NSO, the most convenient way to do backup and restore is to use the **ncs-backup** command.
+This backs up the database (CDB) files, state files, config files and rollback files from the installation directory.

+To switch back to a previous good state or restore a backup, it's necessary to perform the next three steps:

+1. Stop NSO: \# **/etc/init.d/ncs stop**
+2. Restore the backup: \# **ncs-backup --restore** --> Select the backup to be restored from the available list of backups; **The configuration and database with run-time statefiles are restored in /etc/ncs and /var/opt/ncs.**
+3. Start NSO: \# **/etc/init.d/ncs start**

+#### 5. Database Management

+## NSO Package Overview

+## Troubleshooting

+## Disaster Management

 # NSO Admin CLI